← Back to Docs

 // the buyer's confirmation page.
 Conversion tracking is between you

-async function reportConversion(rgtaRef, orderId, amountCents) {
+async function reportConversion(swarmRef, orderId, amountCents) {

 try {